University of California, Irvine School of Physical Sciences

+UCI Nuclear Reactor Facility, which is part of the Chemistry Department.
+It is a General Atomics Mark 1 TRIGA operational since 1969.
+The reactor is located in the basement of Rowland Hall.

 The School of Physical Sciences is an academic unit of the University of California, Irvine (UCI) that conducts academic research and teaching in the field of physical sciences.
 It offers both pre-professional training and general education in the departments of chemistry, earth system science, mathematics, and physics and astronomy.
 The school enrolls 1,400 undergraduate and graduate students and is one of the top schools in the nation in the number of degrees it confers in the area of physical sciences.
 It also offers specializations such as biochemistry, statistics, math for economics, applied and computational mathematics, astrophysics, applied physics, biomedical physics, and education.

 In 1995, the school gained international prominence when Frank Sherwood Rowland, a professor in chemistry and Frederick Reines, a professor in physics, won the Nobel Prize in their respective fields.
 It was the first time two people won the prize in the same year in two different fields at the same public university.